-I mean the twenty-something pubbers and clubbers, who were not only knocking cider back by the drayload but – this being the lesson MW would have its niche readers take onboard – doing so as if it had been their idea all along.
+I mean the twenty-something pubbers and clubbers, who were not only knocking cider back by the drayload but – this being the lesson Marketing Weekly wanted its readers to take onboard – doing so as if it had been their idea all along.

 If you can do that with fermented apple pulp, I recall musing, what else can you do?

 Almost three decades on I’m still pondering that question.
 Could you use the same methods to sell the idea of Corbyn as a traitor and vile antisemite?
 Of Johnson – the man dismissing as ‘chickenfeed’ a second annual income of a quarter-million – as a man of the people?

 Not according to the Guardian you can’t.
 A Friday the 13th post mortem by political columnist Kate Proctor gives five reasons why Labour lost.
 And – it’s the damnedest thing – four years of relentless and unprecedented vilification, lies and smear by the Fourth Estate, not least by the Guardian – had nothing to do with it.

 Nothing at all.
 How stupid of me to think otherwise, when to do so is to drive a cart and horses through the idea that ours is a functioning democracy premised on informed and independent minded citizens.

 How stupid too of Caitlin Johnstone, who on the same day penned this: